Gratuity Denied After Nearly 5 Years of Service: Where Can I File a Complaint?

 Rahul Chhabra

-Section 4 of Payment of Gratuity act mandates completion of 5 years of continuous service to be eligible for gratuity.
+Section 4 of the Payment of Gratuity Act mandates the completion of 5 years of continuous service to be eligible for gratuity.

-Speaking of 4 years and 240 days: unless you are in the state of TN or your company policy/appointment letter states completion of 4 years and 240 days for gratuity eligibility; you are not eligible for gratuity before completion of 5 years of continuous service.
+Regarding 4 years and 240 days: unless you are in the state of TN or your company policy/appointment letter states the completion of 4 years and 240 days for gratuity eligibility, you are not eligible for gratuity before completion of 5 years of continuous service.

 nathrao